Fees (XCM V4 → XCM V5)¶

 When migrating from XCM V4 to XCM V5:

-can remain in existing programs.- New programs should use
+BuyExecutioncan remain in existing programs.- New programs should use

-for better maintainability. - Fee estimation becomes more straightforward with the new approach.
+PayFeesfor better maintainability. - Fee estimation becomes more straightforward with the new approach.

 - No breaking changes to existing functionality.

-, keep in mind that ALL assets passed to the instruction will be entirely dedicated to fees, not returned to holding.
+When using PayFees, keep in mind that ALL assets passed to the instruction will be entirely dedicated to fees, not returned to holding.
+That's why it's more important than before to to estimate XCM fees properly.

-RefundSurplus
+RefundSurplus Instruction¶

-, you can recover unused funds using the RefundSurplus
+When you overestimate fees with PayFees, you can recover unused funds using the RefundSurplus instruction.

-to put the leftover fees back into holding.
+You can use RefundSurplus to put the leftover fees back into holding.
 This is useful when you've overestimated the fees needed for your XCM program.
-You can then deposit them into some account with DepositAsset
+You can then deposit them into some account with DepositAsset.

 // After all instructions that send messages.